Abnormal Psychology

 • Offer your support as they work to make meaningful changes in their life.

-• Reinforce the idea that mental illness doesn’t make a person weak, harmful or a burden nor does it define their personality..
+• Reinforce the idea that mental illness doesn’t make a person weak, harmful or a burden nor does it define their personality.
 Mental health is a crucial part of overall well-being.

 Looking for behavioral support?

-Reach out for professional support and guidance
+Reach out for psychological support and guidance

 Mental health conditions and their related symptoms can be challenging to handle on one’s own.
 The support and guidance provided by behavioral therapy or a trained professional can be valuable tools to evaluate any underlying difficulties and may help someone find healthy ways to cope with emotions and mental health.